 “Women don’t raise their hand enough and say, ‘I did this!’”
 Voie observes.
 “The next time someone ... compliments you or gives you an award, just say, ‘Thank you.’”

 The growing worker shortage and increasing demand for goods makes this an important moment in trucking.
-Thanks largely to the work of Voie and WIT, the industry is taking important steps to recruit female drivers — and women are beginning to respond.
+Thanks largely to the work of Voie and Women in Trucking Association, the industry is taking important steps to recruit female truck drivers — and women are beginning to respond.

 Voie is optimistic about the future and excited for her next projects, which involve driver safety and recruiting truckers from the LGBTQ community.